mcarilli/CarND-Behavioral-Cloning-P3-Solution/writeup_report.md

 The generator also shuffled the array containing the training samples prior to each epoch, so that training data would not be fed to the network in the same order.

+Example image from center camera:
 ![center camera][center]

+Image at same time sample from left camera:
 ![left camera][left]

+Image at same time sample from right camera:
 ![right camera][right]

+Image from center camera, flipped left<->right
 ![center flipped][flipped]

 The data set provided 8036 samples, each of which had a path to a center, left, and right image. sklearn.model_selection.train_test_split() was used to split off 20% of the samples to use for validation.
 For each sample, the center-flipped image was created on the fly within the generator.
-Therefore, my network was trained on a total of floor(8036x0.8) x 4 = 25,712 image+angle pairs, and validated on a total of 6432 image+angle pairs.
+Therefore, my network was trained on a total of floor(8036x0.8) x 4 = 25,712 image+angle pairs, and validated on a total of floor(8036x0.2) x 4 = 6432 image+angle pairs.

 A separate generator was created for training data and validation data.
 Tthe training generator provided images and angles derived from samples in the training set, while the validation generator provided images and data derived from samples